QuincyLarson/freecodecamp/guide/english/algorithms/graph-algorithms/floyd-warshall-algorithm/index.md

 ---
 ## Floyd Warshall Algorithm

 Floyd Warshall algorithm is a great algorithm for finding shortest distance between all vertices in graph.
 It has a very concise algorithm and O(V^3) time complexity (where V is number of vertices).
-It can be used with negative weights, although negative weight cycles must not be present in the graph.
+It can be used with negative weights, although negative weight cycles must not be present in the graph.This algorithm uses dynamic programming approach to find the shortest paths.

 ### Evaluation